rgthelen/llamafarm/README.md

 </p>

 <p align="center">
-  <strong>Turn AI models into single executables that run anywhere.
+  <strong>Turn AI models and associated agents, databases, and pipelines into single executables that run anywhere.
 It's like Docker, but for AI.</strong>
 </p>

 ---